Graham Johnson (author): Biography

 Between 1995 and 1997, Johnson worked at the News of the World.
 He had a notorious scoop about the Beast of Bodmin Moor at the paper.
 Johnson later explained that there was of culture of fear at the paper and he fabricated stories under pressure from his bosses.

 Johnson worked at the Sunday Mirror from 1997 to 2005 and for six years was the newspaper's Investigations Editor.

 To research his debut novel, Powder Wars (2004), Johnson spent several years on and off embedded with some of Britain's most notorious gangs.

 He penned British gangster Stephen French's 2007 memoir, The Devil.

 In 2012, Johnson's book Hack was published, about his life as a tabloid journalist.
-In it he claims the story alleging Arthur C. Clarke purchased sex from underaged boys in Sri Lanka was dropped by News of the World; so as not to upset it's owner Rupert Murdoch.
+In it he claims the story alleging Arthur C. Clarke purchased sex from underaged boys in Sri Lanka was dropped by News of the World; so as not to upset its owner Rupert Murdoch.

 In 2014, he "blew the whistle" regarding phone hacking at the Sunday Mirror, describing his own involvement as "short and intense".
 Johnson, who was "shown by a senior person in a supervisory capacity how to access voicemails", was given "great credit" by District judge Quentin Purdy for his confession.
 His defence asserted that Johnson was unaware that such hacking was illegal, and that he "discontinued... because he did not feel it was right".
 Judge Brian Barker gave Johnson a suspended sentence but was convinced of his remorse, and noted that he had been "directed by others".
 Johnson also spoke of a culture of fear at News of the World, in which journalists would use various unscrupulous tactics at the behest of editor Rebekah Brooks.